voltbuilder/sample-capacitor/README.md

 The full tutorial was not implemented to keep the sample less complex.
 The intent is to show how a Capacitor project can be processed with VoltBuilder.

+This sample has just been updated to use Capacitor 7.
+You'll need to use the VoltBuilder Beta to build.
+Send an email to support@voltbuilder.com to join the beta.

 ## How to run

 1. Download the project as a [zip file](https://github.com/voltbuilder/sample-capacitor/archive/refs/heads/main.zip).